 and being confident that doing what you know to the best of your ability

-will enable you to feel proud of your routine,
+is good enough will enable you to feel proud of your routine,

 ultimately allowing you to commit with confidence to performing.